Error063/artemis/docs/config.md

 ## Server
 - `listen_address`: IP Address or hostname that the server will listen for connections on.
 Set to 127.0.0.1 for local only, or 0.0.0.0 for all interfaces.
 Default `127.0.0.1`
 - `allow_user_registration`: Allows users to register in-game via the AimeDB `register` function.
 Disable to be able to control who can use cards on your server.
 Default `True`
-- `allow_unregistered_games`: Allows games that do not have registered keychips to connect and authenticate.
+- `allow_unregistered_serials`: Allows games that do not have registered keychips to connect and authenticate.
 Disable to restrict who can connect to your server.
 Recomended to disable for production setups.
 Default `True`
 - `name`: Name for the server, used by some games in their default MOTDs.
 Default `ARTEMiS`
 - `is_develop`: Flags that the server is a development instance without a proxy standing in front of it.
 Setting to `False` tells the server not to listen for SSL, because the proxy should be handling all SSL-related things, among other things.
 Default `True`
 - `log_dir`: Directory to store logs.
 Server MUST have read and write permissions to this directory or you will have issues.
 Default `logs`